Modify a cross-site network

 • FAILURE_DETECTION: Use this flag for port mode configurations only.
 To enable failure detection, enter DISABLE_PORT.
 Otherwise, enter NONE.

-When you enable failure detection, Google Cloud continuously monitors each wire and disables a wire if it loses connectivity so that you can failover to an alternate path, such as another healthy wire in the group.
+When you enable failure detection, Google Cloud continuously monitors each wire and disables a wire if it loses connectivity so that you can fail over to an alternate path, such as another healthy wire in the group.

 • DESCRIPTION: the description of the wire group